 Analytical science is an important applied area of all chemical and life sciences.
 Analytical science deals with the separation, identification, and quantification of any chemical compound.
 It therefore provides an interface between the traditional areas of organic, inorganic, and physical chemistry with life sciences and all other areas of science requiring the identification and quantification of chemical compounds.
 It provides the methods and toolbox for all experimental sciences.
-Analytical chemistry provides the tools for all areas of experimental chemistry and a good foundation of analytical techniques is not only expected of any chemist but also for scientists at the interface to the life sciences.
+Analytical techniques is not only expected of any chemist but also for scientists at the interface to the life sciences.
 The course will give an introduction to analytical chemistry with selected applications.
 This will include an introduction to analytical terms and definitions, basic statistic treatment of experimental data, qualitative and quantitative analysis and instrumental analysis with an emphasis on spectroscopic techniques such as UV/Vis, NMR, mass spectrometry, IR and Raman spectroscopy, and fluorimetry.
 Furthermore, separation techniques such as HPLC and GC will be introduced.
 A series of lectures covering application in drug analysis, clinical chemistry, forensics, and toxicology will complement the course.

-- illustrate knowledge of instrumental methods including spectroscopic techniques and separation techniques; - explain and understand physical principles behind spectroscopic techniques and separation techniques and apply them to practically-orientated issues; - apply knowledge of instrumental techniques to solve qualitative and quantitative analytical problems; - interpret spectroscopic data and deduce chemical structures from these data; - compare spectroscopic data and predict spectral properties from chemical structures; - calculate quantitative values from analytical results;

-- plan analytical experiments to solve chemical problems; - calculate and estimate errors in analytical procedures by applying statistical methods; - test scientific hypotheses; - prepare scientific reports and critical analysis on experimental findings of analytical results.
+- illustrate knowledge of instrumental methods including spectroscopic techniques and separation techniques; - explain and understand physical principles behind spectroscopic techniques and separation techniques and apply them to practically-orientated issues; - apply knowledge of instrumental techniques to solve qualitative and quantitative analytical problems; - interpret spectroscopic data and deduce chemical structures from these data; - compare spectroscopic data and predict spectral properties from chemical structures; - calculate quantitative values from analytical results; - plan analytical experiments to solve chemical problems; - calculate and estimate errors in analytical procedures by applying statistical methods; - test scientific hypotheses; - prepare scientific reports and critical analysis on experimental findings of analytical results.